styler00dollar/VSGAN-tensorrt-docker/README.md

 docker pull styler00dollar/vsgan_tensorrt:latest

 # Build docker manually
+# This step is not needed if you already downloaded the docker and is only needed if yo
+# want to build it from scratch.
+Keep in mind that you need to set env variables in windows differently and
-# Put the dockerfile in a directory and run that inside that directory
+# this command will only work in linux.
+Run that inside that directory
-# You can name it whatever you want, I just applied the same name as the dockerhub command
 DOCKER_BUILDKIT=1 docker build -t styler00dollar/vsgan_tensorrt:latest .
 # If you want to rebuild from scratch or have errors, try to build without cache
 DOCKER_BUILDKIT=1 docker build --no-cache -t styler00dollar/vsgan_tensorrt:latest .

-# run docker with the sh startup script (linux)
-sh start_docker.sh

 # run the docker with docker-compose
 # go into the vsgan folder, inside that folder should be compose.yaml, run this command
 # you can adjust folder mounts in the yaml file
+# afterwards the vsgan folder will be mounted under `/workspace/tensorrt` and you can navigate
+# into it with `cd tensorrt`
 docker-compose run --rm vsgan_tensorrt

+# run docker with the sh startup script (linux)
+sh start_docker.sh

 # run docker manually
 # the folderpath before ":" will be mounted in the path which follows afterwards